aleos/swiftui-style-guide/README.md

 This style guide documents my personal coding conventions for SwiftUI development, provides practical examples of implementation, and serves as a reference to challenge myself with best practices.
 It follows Apple's recommendations while making deliberate choices where Apple's guidance is inconsistent.

+## 📦 SwiftUIStyleExamples Package

+The Swift package included in this repository serves several important purposes:

+- **Living Code Reference**: Provides compilable, working examples of all style guide principles in practice
+- **Pattern Demonstration**: Shows how to implement MVVM architecture, view composition, and other design patterns correctly
+- **Best Practices Showcase**: Illustrates proper naming conventions, file organization, and code structure
+- **Documentation Source**: Serves as the basis for DocC-generated documentation with annotations
+- **Self-Testing**: Includes tests to validate that examples work as expected
+- **Project Template**: Can be used as a reference when starting new projects to ensure consistency

+The package demonstrates concepts like:
+- Proper view extraction and composition
+- Consistent modifier ordering
+- Effective use of property wrappers
+- Clean MVVM implementation
+- Accessibility best practices

 ## 📚 Documentation

 The guide is structured in multiple formats to provide both reference documentation and practical examples: